 The SA Climate Change Champs initiative, which was formally launched in October 2021, is funded by the European Union and implemented by GreenCape in partnership with the Friedrich Naumann Foundation.

-who can effectively participate in democratic processes, and to enable communication with the government about their needs and priorities for climate mitigation and adaptation, with a particular focus on energy.
-By building capacity in a core group of civil
+It sets out to build capacity and active citizens who can effectively participate in democratic processes, and to enable communication with the government about their needs and priorities for climate mitigation and adaptation, with a particular focus on energy.